“Base-deactivated” means that the column is designed for analysis of basic compounds and to produce reduced peak tailing.

-“Base-deactivated” means that the Column is designed for analysis of Basic Compounds.
-Conventional Columns Based on Type B Silica typically have Si-OH groups on the surface that interact with bases.
-This Secondary Retention Mechanism is typically Undesirable and causes poor Peak Shapes.
+Ordinary columns based on Type B silica typically have Si-OH (silanol) groups on the surface that interact with and slightly retain bases.
+This secondary retention mechanism is typically undesirable and causes poor peak shapes.
 The following are two ways that Reversed Phase HPLC columns can get around this:

 1) They “fully end-cap” the stationary phase material.
 This is where we react the un-bonded or residual Si-OH groups with a small organic functional group, which does not interact with bases like Si-OH groups do.
 The problem with this method is that the end-capping groups are susceptible to hydrolysis over time especially at pH lower than 2.5.
 Therefore, the chromatography of the column may change over time as these groups are hydrolyzed and therefore removed from the stationary phase.